 315-3 Functional Anatomy - Structural and functional basis of human performance.
 Prerequisite: BIOL 240 A with a grade of C or better.

 316-3 Biomechanics of Human Movement - Mechanics applied to physical performance; analysis of selected movements, and the application of physical principles to the musculoskeletal system.
 Two hours lecture and two hour laboratory per week.
 Prerequisite: KIN 315 with concurrency allowed.

-319-3 Strength Training and Conditioning - Theory and Techniques in Strength and Conditioning — Student will learn the basic exercise physiology concepts and exercise techniques required to successfully pass nationally recognized personal training certiﬁcation exams.
-Prerequisite: KIN 316 with concurrency allowed.
+319-3 Theory and Techniques in Strength and Conditioning - Student will learn the basic exercise physiology concepts and exercise techniques required to successfully pass nationally recognized personal training certification exams.

 350-3 Exercise Physiology - Examination of the scientific theories behind the body’s responses to exercise.
 Topics will include exercise metabolism, respiration, circulation, neuromuscular, hormonal, and environmental influences on exercise.
 Prerequisite: BIOL 240 A and B with a grade of C or better.

 412-3 Biology of Cardiovascular and Metabolic Disease - Molecular bases of human diseases related to cardiovascular, diabetes, hypertension, and obesity.
 Relationship between cellular pathways, disease, and treatment effects.
 Not for graduate credit.
 Prerequisite: KIN 350 or concurrent enrollment.